YellowPrawn/YellowPrawn/README.md

 Here you can find all my public projects that I've been working on since 2019!
 Feel free to check them out and ask me anything about them!

 ## What I'm doing
-- Joining Lirvana Labs as a Software Engineer!
+- Working at Lirvana Labs as a Software Engineer!

 ## What I've done
 - Graduated from UBC with a BSc in Statistics